clemsonciti/palmetto-documentation/docs/faq/common.md

 # Common problems/issues

 ## Account not found in /zfs, /scratch2?
-We recently introduced autofs feature that automatically mount the user directory to /zfs and /scratch2 file system.
+We recently introduced `autofs` feature that automatically mount the user directory to `/zfs` and `/scratch2` file system.
 While there are several benefits such as if user is using GUI software, they only see their storage and not other (to avoid scrolling multiple names).
-However, it also affects users in such a way that they do not see their directory in /zfs or /scratch2 storage when in a compute node (or even using Tab autocompletion).
+However, it also affects users in such a way that they do not see their directory in `/zfs` or `/scratch2` storage when in a compute node (or even using Tab autocompletion).

-The best way to avoid it is to 'cd' directly into their account, for example:
+The best way to avoid it is to `cd` directly into their account, for example:

 ```bash
 $ cd /zfs/mygroup